tombh/rust-gpu-cli/README.md

 _Write GPU shaders in Rust_

-Based on `rust-gpu` project: https://github.com/Rust-GPU/rust-gpu.
+Based on the `rust-gpu` project: https://github.com/Rust-GPU/rust-gpu.
 See their docs for details on how to actually write Rust shaders: https://rust-gpu.github.io/rust-gpu/book/

 But here's the basic idea: